 In order for the unit to work in the car, a DME to EWS Alignment/Synchronization has to be carried out.

-This is done using a BMW scanner like a GT1, ISTA, Autologic, Launch X431 or Baum Tool DS2021.
+This is done using a BMW scanner like this USB Interface Cable Car with you laptop USB connection, a GT1, ISTA, Autologic, Launch X431 or Baum Tool DS2021.
 It takes 5 minutes to "marry" the ECU to your car, and then the ECU is ready to start the car.

 If you Repair my ECU, do you I need to “re-flash”, "re-code" or “re-program” the ECU before installing back into my car?